Raedin24/School/L400/DCIT 417/Session 4.md

+**Network management** is the monitoring, testing, configuring and trouble-shooting network components to meet a set of requirements
+There are **5** ISO areas for network managements
+- Configuration
 **Simple Network Management Protocol (SNMP)** provides framework for managing devices in an internet using the *TCP/IP*  protocol suite.
 - Consists of **2** parts
 	1. Structure of Management Information (SMI)